Yushi-Hu/tifa/README.md

-# TIFA: Accurate and Interpretable Text-to-Image Evaluation with Question Answering
+# TIFA: Accurate and Interpretable Text-to-Image Faithfulness Evaluation with Question Answering

-This repository contains the code and models for our paper [TIFA: Accurate and Interpretable Text-to-Image Evaluation with Question Answering](https://arxiv.org/abs/2303.11897).
+This repository contains the code and models for our paper [TIFA: Accurate and Interpretable Text-to-Image Faithfulness Evaluation with Question Answering](https://arxiv.org/abs/2303.11897).
 Please refer to the [project page](https://tifa-benchmark.github.io/) for a quick overview.

 <img src="static/tifa_webteaser2.png" width="800">